Senate Elections

 The following table shows the results for the elections of the Faculty representatives:

-We thank all the nominees for stepping up to represent their constituency in the Senate and for their efforts during the campaign.
+We thank all nominees for stepping up to represent their constituency in the Senate and for their efforts during the campaign.

 Frequently Asked Questions (FAQ)